aznamingtool/AzureNamingTool/README.md

 **NOTE**

 The Azure Naming Tool requires persistent storage for the configuration files when run as a container.
 The following processes will explain how to create this volume in your respective envinroment.
+All configuration JSON files will be stored in the volume to ensure the configuration is persisted.

 ### Run as a Docker image